 - reduced short-term memory

-- loss of muscle control (e.g., incontinence)
+- loss of muscle control (for example, incontinence)

 Your doctor will observe your symptoms and examine you to see if you can think, speak, and move normally.
 Some health practitioners use the Confusion Assessment Method (CAM) to diagnose or rule out delirium.
 The doctor observes whether or not: